ElektraInitiative/libelektra/doc/tutorials/plugins.md

 # How-To: Write a Plugin #

 This file serves as a tutorial on how to write a storage plugin.
 Storage plugins are used by Elektra in order to store data in the Elektra Key Database in an intelligent way.
-They act as a liason between configuration files and the Key Database.
+They act as a liaison between configuration files and the Key Database.
 Storage plugins are largely responsible for the functionality of Elektra and they allow many of its advanced features to work.

 ## Basics ##